Community Coalition Activities

 ADAPP oversees two substance prevention community coalitions in the Bronx:

 Throggs Neck Community Action Partnership (TNCAP) and the Forward South Bronx Community Coalition (FSBC).

 The Throggs Neck Community Action Partnership (TNCAP) is an urban coalition which has been working together to prevent alcohol and other substance abuse among our youth since 1998.
-Our membership of over 20 organizations meets monthly to plan and collaborate on projects that recognize and address the diverse needs of Throggs Neck in the southeast section of the Bronx, New York.
+Our membership of over 35 organizations meets monthly to plan and collaborate on projects that recognize and address the diverse needs of Throggs Neck in the southeast section of the Bronx, New York.
 The coalition is under the auspices of the Archdiocese of New York Drug Abuse Prevention Program.
-The coalition continues to thrive through current funding from the federal government’s Center for Substance Abuse Prevention and the NYS Office of Alcohol and Substance Abuse Services.
+The coalition continues to thrive through current funding from the federal government’s Center for Substance Abuse Prevention and the NYS Office of Addiction Services and Supports (OASAS).
 Since its inception, TNCAP takes pride in implementing policy and environmental strategies that positively impact people’s lives.

 TNCAP has shown itself to be effective in implementing environmental strategies that prevent or reduce youth alcohol and substance abuse.
 Our accomplishments include:

 - A safe community is everybody’s business.
 We provide information to the community-at-large through our monthly columns in the Bronx Times Reporter and our twice-yearly Throggs Neck Family Newsletter.

 - TNCAP serves as an information and referral resource for any community group or organization on alcohol, tobacco and other drugs & has provided thousands of pieces of literature on these topics.

 - TNCAP strives to educate teens and adults on Social Host laws with our “Parents Who Host Lose the Most” Fact Cards distributed through Throggs Neck merchants with help from our local high school youth.